Yandex Cloud

 You can configure alerts in Yandex Monitoring to receive notifications about cluster failures.
 In Yandex Monitoring, there are two alert thresholds: Warning and Alarm.
 If the specified threshold is exceeded, you will receive alerts via the configured notification channels.

-2. Click the name of your cluster and open the Monitoring tab.
+3. Click the name of your cluster and select the Monitoring tab.

 • Asserts total: Number of asserts triggered in the cluster.

-• Average operation time per host: Average time of operation execution by each host (in microseconds).
+• Average operation time per host: Average time it takes each host to execute operations, in microseconds.

-• Average operations time on primary: Average operation execution time on primary replicas (in microseconds).
+• Average operations time on primary: Average execution time for operations on primary replicas, in microseconds.

-• Average operations time on secondaries: Average operation execution time on secondary replicas (in microseconds).
+• Average operations time on secondaries: Average execution time for operations on secondary replicas, in microseconds.

-• CPU usage per host: vCPU utilization per host (as a ratio of the number of vCPU cores).
+• CPU usage per host: vCPU utilization rate on each host, as a fraction of the total vCPU cores.

-• CPU usage per host, top 5 hosts: 5 hosts with the highest vCPU utilization (%).
+• CPU usage per host, top 5 hosts: 5 hosts with the highest vCPU utilization, in percent.

-• Configured oplog size per host: Size of the oplog on each cluster host (in GB).
+• Configured oplog size per host: Size of the operation log on each cluster host, in GB.

 • Connections per host: Average number of connections to each host.

-• Data size on primary, top 5 databases: Size of the five largest DBs on the primary replica (in bytes).
-The chart counts data without compression.
+• Data size on primary, top 5 databases: Size of the five largest databases on the primary replica, in bytes.
+The chart is based on the raw, uncompressed data.

-• Disk read per host, top 5 hosts: 5 hosts with the highest load on reading from the disk subsystem (bytes per second).
+• Disk read per host, top 5 hosts: 5 hosts with the highest disk read throughput, in bytes per second.

-• Disk space usage per host, top 5 hosts: 5 hosts that take up the most disk space (two charts are displayed: in bytes and %).
-The chart counts data after compression.
+• Disk space usage per host, top 5 hosts: 5 hosts with the highest storage space usage (displayed in two charts: in bytes and in percent).
+The chart is based on the compressed data.

-• Disk usage per host, top 5 hosts: 5 hosts with the highest load on the storage I/O subsystem (bytes per second).
+• Disk usage per host, top 5 hosts: 5 hosts with the highest storage I/O throughput, in bytes per second.

-• Disk write per host, top 5 hosts: 5 hosts with the highest load on writing to the disk subsystem (kilobytes per second).
+• Disk write per host, top 5 hosts: 5 hosts with the highest disk write throughput, in KB/s.

 • Documents affected on primary: Average number of documents affected by queries on the primary replica.